stewsmith/stewsmith.github.io/_posts/2013-12-4-Pair-Program-with-tmux.markdown

 Now Ian and Ed share a screen and can see what the other is typing and make changes.
-Try it!
+BAM.

 Thanks to [Ed Zane](https://twitter.com/eddiezane) for showing me this.